zeynep-ozdemir1905/sd-web-2-a1-code/README.md

 - Verifying a Node.js development environment.
 - Debugging common HTML, CSS, and JavaScript errors.
-- Using a standard Git workflow (forking, cloning, committing).
+- Reinforce familarity with foundational Git Practices
 - Organizing a project with a dedicated asset folder.
 - Deploying a static website to GitHub Pages.